SimonP2207/RaJePy/README.md

 # RaJePy
 ## Overview
-**Ra**dio **Je**ts in **Py**thon (RaJePy) is a Python package which conducts radiative transfer calculations towards a power-law-based, physical model of an ionised jet.
-Data products from those calculations are subsequently used as the models to conduct synthetic, interferometric radio imaging from.
+**Ra**dio **Je**ts in **Py**thon (RaJePy) is a Python library which conducts radiative transfer (RT) calculations towards a power-law-based, physical model of an ionised jet.
+Data products from those calculations are subsequently used as the models to conduct synthetic, interferometric radio imaging upon.
+Both continuum and radio recombination line (RRL) observations are supported, though be aware that RRL RT calculations currently assume local thermodynamic equilibrium (LTE).
+Incorporating non-LTE effects into the RRL RT calculations is the next priority in RaJePy's development so that physically accurate synthetic RRL images can be derived.

 ## Purpose
 - Inform radio astronomers on the significance of the detrimental effects of the interferometric imaging of ionised jets
 - Allow observers to determine the best telescope configurations and observing frequencies for their science target
 - Determine the spectral and morphological evolution of jets with variable ejection events/mass loss rates
+- Determine RRL-observability with current and future observers

 ## Instructions for use
 RaJePy's operation is based upon the interplay between the `JetModel` and `Pipeline` classes defined in `classes.py` and initialised in the namespace of the RaJePy module.
 Basic use can be achieved via the command line with a command of the following syntax: